 - Remove the eight Ø10 mm hex headed screws and their associated washers from the corners of the machines main body (Fig. 3). - Attach the four legs (A) to the main body of the machine using the previously removed hex headed screws.
 Do not tighten the screws at this stage.
-Hand tight is sufficient and be careful to ensure that the rectangular boss moulded into the machines body engages with the rectangular slot found in the top of the legs (Fig. 4) - Attach the front and rear cross-braces (B) across the front and rear of the stand using the Ø10mm hex headed screws (N) and nuts (O) provided.
+Hand tight is sufficient and be careful to ensure that the rectangular boss moulded into the machines body engages with the rectangular slot found in the top of the legs (Fig. 4) - Attach the front and rear cross-braces (B) across the front and rear of the stand using the Ø10mm hex headed screws (N), washers (O), spring washers (P) and nuts (Q) provided.

 Note: The cross-braces should be positioned to the inside of the stand with the sloping ends of the braces echoing the splay of the attached legs.
-Ensure that the screws (N) are inserted from the outside of the stand with the nut (O) positioned to the inside of the stand.
+Ensure that the screws (N) are inserted from the outside of the stand with the plain washer (O), spring washer (P) and nut (Q) positioned to the inside of the stand.
 Again only hand-tighten these screws at this stage.

-- Attach the side cross-braces (C) to the corner legs (Fig. 5) in the same manner as the front and rear cross-braces were attached. - Push fit the rubber feet (E) onto the bottom of each leg.
+Attach the side cross-braces (C) to the corner legs (Fig. 5) in the same manner as the front and rear cross-braces were attached.